zonca/jupyterlab_shellcommand_monitor/README.md

-# jupyterlab_slurm
+# jupyterlab_shellcommand_monitor

-Monitor a SLURM queue from JupyterLab
+Run a shell command every minute and display its output in a JupyterLab tab.
+E.g. monitor a folder with `ls -lh` or available memory with `free -m`

 ## Prerequisites